Property Crimes Higher Than Ever Due to Meth Use

 Eighty percent of the meth on U.S. soil is smuggled over the Mexican border in wiper fluid, beer and among produce.
 However, there still remains a vast number of local meth labs, particularly in rural areas.
 Law enforcement is continuing to crack down on meth production, including monitoring purchases of key ingredients in order to track manufacturers.

 To undercut the problem, it is essential that parents talk to their children about drugs and work with them to prevent addiction.
 Prevention is always easier than recovery.
-This can start with parent who can inform their kids on the dangers of meth and continue in the school with drug education and prevention.
+This can start with a parent who can inform their kids of the dangers of meth and continue in the school with drug education and prevention.